City of Torrance

 The Wastewater Program handles the maintenance and repair of the City's storm drain and sewer systems.
 The City maintains 287 miles of City-owned sewer lines and 9 sewer lift stations.
 The Wastewater crews are responsible for detecting and correcting major problems.
 As needed, the crews respond to and repair storm water systems and City sewage systems.
 In the event of a storm, the Wastewater Division maintains catch basins and responds to complaints and concerns regarding floods.

-Sewer fees are based on water usage measured in 100 cubic feet (ccf or a billing unit) and a fixed monthly Charge.
-Effective January 2024 for Standard Rate Customers
+Fees are charged on water usage measured in 100 cubic feet (CCF for a billing unit) and a fixed monthly charge.
+The rate table below became effective January 1, 2023.
+Please see the Prop 218 notice here.

 Monthly Variable Quantity Charge ($/CCF water) |